 When can I collect my number on the day and where from?

 Make sure you collect your number and timing from registration, no later than 30 minutes prior to the start of your race.

 You will be sent clear instructions on how to get to the races and where to park in the Race Manual emailed and published on our website at least two weeks before before the events

 Do I need a wetsuit for your sea triathlons?

-Our sea swims for the South Hams Triathlon and Geopark Triathlon are under British Triathlon rules.
+Our sea swims for the Dartmouth Triathlon and Geopark Triathlon are under British Triathlon rules.
 Wetsuits will be compulsory if the temperature is below 14C.
 If the water temperature is below 11.9C we will shorten the swim(s) to 500 metres.
 If the temperature is below 11C the swim will be cancelled.
 In practice at Blackpool Sands wetsuits will normally be compulsory.
 At the Geopark Triathlon in July they are likely to be optional.
+For our Goodrington Sea Swim we also apply British Triathlon rules.
+It is the same day as the Geopark Triathlon so wetsuits are likely to be optional.

 For your safety, music players and headphones may not be worn.

 We normally post them first on our Facebook page but you can also find results from all our past races on our Results Page.